MicrosoftDocs/Viva/Viva/glint/reports/post-survey-coaching-small-teams.md

 > [!CAUTION]
 > If a small team does earn enough responses to view their own data, there can be large score swings based on one person coming into or leaving the team, making it intimidating to interpret results.

-Having a specific survey-specific conversation with a small team is essential to ensuring a true understanding of the team’s engagement and the bigger, organizational picture.
+Having a specific survey-specific conversation with a small team is essential to ensuring a true understanding of the team’s engagement and the larger, organizational picture.